Engineering Office

 - Support to sales, presales, thought leadership and marketing activities

-- Alignment with the customer business: Building durable, maintainable and recognizable systems as a good investment
+- Alignment with the customer business: Building durable, maintainable and recognizable systems as a good investment;

 Structure